commenthropha/year2-notes/cs241/operating-systems/lecture-2/Short-Term Scheduler.md

-- invoked much more frequently
+- Invoked frequently
+	- At least once every 100ms

+- Must be fast